|

-By Thomas Dahlheimer
+By Thomas Ivan Dahlheimer

-I am an indigenous peoples rights activist who initiated and am spearheading the local, national and international movement to
+I am an indigenous peoples' rights advocate who initiated and am spearheading the local, national

-change the faulty-translation and profane name of Minnesota's "Rum River" back to its sacred
+and international movement to change the faulty-translation and profane name of Minnesota's "Rum River"

-Dakota Indigenous name Wakan, which when translated into English means Spirit or Great Spirit.
+back to its sacred Lakota/Dakota Indigenous name Wahkon, which when translated into English means

 In April 2003, I established a non-prophet organization to help me change